togetheramr123/NajjarStaffWallet/design_guidelines.md

 - Simple bar charts for monthly transaction summaries
 - Pie chart for credit distribution by department (if applicable)
 - Line graph for balance trends over time
-- Use red/blue from HON GROUP logo as primary chart colors
+- Use red/blue from HSN GROUP logo as primary chart colors